 The Environmental Education team is seeking diverse men and women from 18-30 years old to become part of the Saguaro National Park's internship program-the Next Generation Ranger Corps.
 This program provides interns with opportunities to gain park service experience working directly on projects and with visitors while being mentored by park staff.
 This experience is valuable to compete for National Park Service or other outdoor recreation jobs.

 The park is appreciative of the people who decide to become volunteers; many programs wouldn't be possible without the help of volunteers.
 The Volunteers-In-Parks (VIPs) program provides assistance for the Environmental Education programs at both the Rincon Mountain(east) and Tucson Mountain(west) Districts of the park.
 Formal training is providing during the fall season and job shadowing takes place during the first few weeks as a new volunteer.

 Workshops for teachers and young professionals are offered upon request.
-Gaining an understanding of the natural world and developing knowledge of the Sonoran Desert can be beneficial to local teachers.

 For inquiry about our offered Professional Development, please contact our Education Coordinator.